 Pacific Northwest Christian College was started in 2008 with the name Gather 4 Him Christian College.
 The Washington State requirements for starting a college were followed, and we were authorized to award the Associate of Arts degree in Biblical Studies by the Washington Student Achievement Council (WSAC).
 We were then approved as an educational services provider by the Veteran's Benefits Administration for eligible military and uniformed services veterans.
 The college name was changed in 2021 when regular accreditation was achieved on April 12, 2021.
 Pacific Northwest Christian College is accredited by the Transnational Association of Christian Colleges and Schools (TRACS), [15935 Forest Road, Forest, VA 24551; Telephone: (434) 525-9539; e-mail: info@tracs. org].
 Accredited status is effective for five years.
 TRACS is recognized by the United States Department of Education (USDOE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+Recently, PNWCC was granted permission to offer an Associate of Arts in General Studies by both WSAC and TRACS.

 The foundational courses for the AA degree generally parallel those found at all other colleges in the first two years of study and include coursework in communications, quantitative skills, human performance, humanities, social sciences, and mathematics/science.
-Our electives are in Biblical Studies.
+For our AA in Biblical Studies, all fifteen electives are in Biblical Studies.
 The degree requires 60 semester hours which for most colleges is one-half the number of credits required for a baccalaureate degree.